Key financial terms

 - Mark down - a discount applied to a product during a promotion/sale for the purposes of attracting sales or for shifting surplus/discontinued products.
 See also Discount.

 - Mark up - the amount added to the cost price of goods, to help determine a selling price.
-Essentially it is the difference between the cost of the good/service and the selling price, but it does not take into account what proportion of the amount is profit.
-See also Margin.
+Essentially it is the difference between the cost of the good/service and the selling price.
+It does not take into account what proportion of the amount is profit.

 - Maturity date - when a loan's term ends and all outstanding principal and interest payments are due.